Opening Hours - Monday to Friday 09:00 - 17:00, Saturday 09:00 - 1300

 3

-What is it with us Brits eh?
+12 13 What is it with us Brits eh?
 I can virtually guarrantee that if you decide to stop there with it being all of ten minutes from the National route which everyone has to drive it you are heading south on the east side of France, you will always find fellow brits there.
 We bumped into a couple of guys in Corvettes and a guy in a Porsche who had decided to drive to Stuttgart for a factory tour.
-Apparently he hadn’t arranged the tour but was hopeful nonetheless.
+Apparently he hadn't arranged the tour but was hopeful nonetheless.
+6 7 It's a place full of history and this certainly has it's appeal.
+You can drive the old circuit as it is made up of regular roads of course.
+We opted for the high speed drive by.
+11 8 The old control tower, note no windows and if you did climb up there (not advised) you will only see the remnants of where vagrants have camped overnight.
+9 10 Back of the old grandstands with faded paint.
+15 Back on the road again and one of our frequent stops at the picnic areas which was a perfect place to let Indy stretch her legs.
+14

 15